 There are four common types of arthritis:

 - Osteoarthritis is also referred to as degenerative joint disease and is the most common type.
 Cartilage starts to wear away over time, and in extreme cases, it can completely disappear.

 - Rheumatoid arthritis is an autoimmune disease, meaning the immune system attacks healthy joints, tissues, and organs.
-With severe arthritis pain, rheumatoid arthritis can deform or change a joint permanently.
+With severe pain, this can deform or change a joint permanently.